benoitrolland/whereUsedBookmarks/README.md

 I see several possible implementations:

-    unfold result with all parent folders, then show all childs on folder selection unfold path and show siblings on specific right-click context menu "whereUsed" reload the full bookmark view, still selecting the bookmark from witch the context "whereUsed" menu was clicked on. put the folder-path as link to parent folder as an additional properties information.
+    * unfold result with all parent folders, then show all childs on folder selection
+    * unfold path and show siblings on specific right-click context menu "whereUsed"
+    * reload the full bookmark view, still selecting the bookmark from witch the context "whereUsed" menu was clicked on.
+    * put the folder-path as link to parent folder as an additional properties information.

-# Context menu: Copy link with types
+# Context menu: Where Used

 1: Adding context menu on bookmark sidebar (on search-results)
 2: show list of parent folder inverted path